 This is absolutely true in business too and in life in general.
 Your lesser appreciated boring but consistent actions are more important than your occasional impressive flourishes.

 This can sometimes be hard to see.
-If you’ve watched the movie Moneyball (you should, it’s a great movie), you’ll know that a data analyst played a huge role in helping a perpetual underdog baseball team coming from nowhere to break world records.
+If you’ve watched the movie Moneyball (you should, it’s a great movie – although it would have obviously been better if it were about cricket of course!), you’ll know that a data analyst played a huge role in helping a perpetual underdog baseball team coming from nowhere to break world records.
 They did this by recruiting a fresh team of misfits who had been overlooked by the major teams because of their apparent lack of star quality.

 There are two big lessons you can take away from Moneyball.
 The first lesson is one of rationality over emotion (or to put it another way, data over gut-feel).
 The second more crucial lesson that one of the biggest mistakes you can make is overlooking the power of small consistent actions over large singular achievements.